 After the end of each year, the Board determines the level of funding for each component.
-In total, the 2009 Bonus pool for all employees was funded at 97% of the maximum potential Bonus pool.
+The Board may, at its discretion, fund the pool at a higher or lower level than indicated by the component calculations, based on overall Company performance or unusual events not included in the targets originally established.
+The Board did not exercise this discretion in 2010.
+In total, the 2010 Bonus pool for all employees was funded at 53% of the maximum potential Bonus pool.
+In comparison, the 2009 Bonus pool was funded at 97%.